Housing and Laboratory Facilities

 This is a two-story building located two miles from the main station facilities and outside the boundaries of El Yunque National Forest.
 The Stream House is used for freshwater research, has a set of large artificial streams, and access to the Espíritu Santo River.The house has 3 bedrooms and 2-bathrooms in the second floor and one apartment with 2 rooms and a 1 bathroom.
 The apartment is equipped with small kitchen, living area and AC in the rooms (1 bunk-bed per room).
 The first floor has 3-office spaces, a dry room, 1 bathroom and a small conference room (10 person).
 In addition, this is our hurricane shelter.
 Given the high probability of having forest roads blocked by fallen tree during storms, all station users move to the Stream House where they are closer to major highways and towns.

 The artificial stream facilities are composed of different sets of channels.
 Large channels made of PVC and supplied with water from a nearby stream, located at the Stream House, are ideal for fish and shrimp studies.

 A small shade house is available to researchers for plant studies.

-The station's laboratory have eleven offices, most of them dedicated to long-term researcher.
+The station's laboratory have eleven offices, some of them dedicated to long-term researcher or project (STream-Fre, CTE, Luquillo Forest Dynamics Plot).
 Laboratory equipment includes compound and dissecting microscopes, fiber optics illuminators, balances, drying ovens, stirrer/hot plates, and a chemical hood.
-A computer and conference room provides visitors with access to shared computers.